jimz011/homekit-infused/README.md

 * [XboxOne](https://github.com/hunterjm/hassio-addons/tree/master/xboxone) - Not supported, install Manually - Xbox One Component to control you Xbox one from Home Assistant

 ## TO DO (*updated: 24/07/2019)
-- Optimize Theming. ###In Progress
+- Optimize Theming (currently not working properly). ###Issue opened on github
+- Switching the swipe-card for standard views with CCH. ###Feature requested, awaiting release
-- Switching out the last popup cards for alternative cards. ###In Progress
+- Switching out the last popup cards for alternative cards. ###In Progress, Feature requested, awaiting release
 - Scenes (continue the testing of my automations and where needed change) ###Postponed for later evaluation
 - Xiaomi Plantsensor Cards ###Postponed to a future release
-- Dog food and water dispenser ###Waiting for order to arrive, postponed to the first week of August.
+- Dog food and water dispenser ###Water dispenser arrived, waiting for sensors to accompany it.
 - Other graphs related to servers/computers etc. ###Postponed to a future release
 - Declutter some more cards ###Always in Progress
 - Add even more buttons to then menu to get all functions in one place ###Currently in Progress